 The inner bicep can cause discomfort during tattooing, but getting inked on the outer bicep tends to be less painful.
 The area is considered moderate on the pain scale as there is muscle and thick skin to provide cushioning.

 Shoulder tattoos are an appealing location because the designs here look cool.
 They can be a symbol of strength and can highlight your muscle definition.
 But the biggest pro is that getting inked here does not rate high on the pain scale.
 Few nerve endings and thick skin and muscle are in the area, reducing the sensitivity.

 The calf has thick skin, muscle, and fat, which provides cushioning for your tattoo.
 You can expect a low to moderate amount of pain, with the calves rated around five out of ten on the pain scale.
 There is also not a high concentration of nerve endings in the area.
 If your tattoo is on the front side, the closer you ink to the shin, the more discomfort you will experience.
 This is because the skin covering the shin is very thin.

 Upper and Lower Back Tattoo Pain – Level 6

 Back tattoos provide an excellent location for body art.
-It is a large area, working well with big or small designs, and the upper and lower back are not particularly painful locations.
-This is because the thick skin, muscle, and fat provide cushioning and reduce the sensitivity.
+It is a large area that works well with big or small designs, and the upper and lower back are not particularly painful.
+This is because the thick skin, muscle, and fat provide cushioning and reduce sensitivity.
 Tattoos on the spine or toward the hip bones will cause more discomfort as both of these locations are high on the pain scale.